ScoopInstaller/.github/.github/CONTRIBUTING.md

 ## Finding an issue

-Here's a list of [all our current projects](https://github.com/ScoopInstaller/Scoop/projects).
-We use GitHub issues associated with each project to track the work associated with that project.
+Here's a list of [all our current repositories](https://github.com/orgs/ScoopInstaller/repositories).
+We use GitHub issues to track the work associated with that repository.
 That's where you can find things to work on.

 We make extensive use of issue labels to designate the priority, status and beginner-friendliness of various issues.
 <!--